thisisrobertr/HistoryLane/README.md

   -d USER_CATEGORY_B  This selects the category by which the y-axis is
                       organized.

-### The -w option and one of -b, -v, -l, -s, or -p must be specified.
-If the browser is a version of Mozilla Firefox or Vivaldi, -u must be supplied to set the user profile.
-In Vivaldi, these are accessible by their usernames; Firefox lists them under more esoteric names in about:profiles.
+### The -w option and one of -b, -s, or -p must be specified.
+If the browser is a version of Mozilla Firefox or a Chrome-based browser, -u must be supplied to set the user profile.
+In Chrome and derivatives, these are accessible by their usernames; Firefox lists them under more esoteric names in about:profiles.

 ### Macintosh users should note that macOS security will likely complain about full-disk access the first time you use this – HistoryLane requires that permission to access browser history data.